qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i want to unsubscribe
 - unsubscribing does not work on your app i am still receiving emails which are in the unsubscribed list please look into this
 - i love the unsubscribe feature
-- love the unsubscribe tbsp
+- love the unsubscribe feature
 - how do i use the unsubscribe feature
 - i like the unsubscribe feature is there any way to delete all emails from an unsubscribed account
 - unsubscribe option is great